Scott Fenwick: Later career

 Fenwick signed for National League North club Darlington on 4 August 2017 after a successful trial.
 After making four substitute appearances in 25 days, he left the club by mutual consent.
 He signed for Maltese Premier League club Naxxar Lions, and made his debut on 10 September 2017, starting in a 0–0 away draw with Valletta.
 After four goals from twelve league appearances and two goals in the Maltese FA Trophy, Fenwick was released by mutual consent on 2 January 2018 because he wanted to return home.

 Fenwick signed for National League South club Chelmsford City on 9 March 2018.
 He scored a hat-trick of penalties for Chelmsford on 9 April in their 4–2 win against Whitehawk, becoming the first player in the history of the club to do so.
 Five days later, Fenwick scored a hat-trick of penalties for the second consecutive match, scoring all four Chelmsford goals in a 4–2 win against East Thurrock United.
 On 13 May 2019, Chelmsford announced the departure of Fenwick.

 On 14 June 2019, Fenwick returned to North East England, signing for Blyth Spartans.
 His season was disrupted by injury, and he made only 11 appearances in the National League North before being released at the end of his contract.

 In late July 2020, he signed for League of Ireland club Cork City until the end of the season.

 In March 2021, Fenwick joined Scottish League One club Forfar Athletic until the end of the season.
 He scored his first goals in a brace away to Partick Thistle, and finished the season with four goals from 13 matches in all competitions.

 Fenwick signed for Northern Premier League Division One West club Workington on 3 January 2022.
 He made 16 appearances, mainly as a substitute, and scored once as Workington reached and lost to Marine in the play-offs.

 In October 2022, after training with the club for some weeks to maintain fitness, Fenwick signed for Consett of the Northern Premier League East Division.

 In February 2024, Fenwick again moved abroad, signing for Australian club Altona East Phoenix.

 Fenwick returned to English football in September 2024 when he joined Northern Premier League East Division club Grimsby Borough.

 In June 2025, Fenwick signed for Lincoln United.
 In September 2025, Fenwick left Lincoln United.
+After departing Lincoln United, Fenwick signed for Newton Aycliffe, before rejoining Lincoln United.
+On 4 February 2026, Fenwick signed for Hallam.